 Crushed your latest training run?
 Nike's app makes run sharing almost as visual as Instagram: Snap a photo before, during, or after your run, then add stickers with your run route or stats, graphics, and—obv—the "Just Do It" tagline.

+If you're hyper-competitive, this may be the best running app for you.
 With both the free and premium versions, you can battle your friends and the rest of the Strava population for crowns—the top spot on the Strava leaderboard for a particular segment (a stretch of road or trail, for example).
-In it for the camaraderie, not competition?
+In it for the camaraderie?
 Join one of Strava's clubs and connect with runners either virtually or IRL.
 (FYI, here's whether it's actually good to be competitive about your workout.)

-Runtastic has everything you need to log your runs—real-time GPS tracking, goal setting, a training diary, shoe tracking, an integrated music player, and sharing—plus an extra motivational boost.
-Get feedback and encouragement from a real voice coach, live tracking, and live messages and cheers from your friends.
+Runtastic has everything you need in a running app or run tracker—real-time GPS tracking, goal setting, a training diary, shoe tracking, an integrated music player, and sharing—plus an extra motivational boost.
+Get feedback and encouragement from a real voice coach, live run tracking, and live messages and cheers from your friends.
 (Running a race with a friend?
 Here are tips for training together.)
-You can sync the app up to your Apple Watch (gotta complete those activity rings!), Garmin wristband and even your Garmin Edge bike computer to log rides, too.
+To use this running app for weight loss motivation, sync the app to your Apple Watch (gotta complete those activity rings!), Garmin wristband, and even your Garmin Edge bike computer to log rides too.